Ozame/aigrad/gradu/mapping_process.md

 - **Should cognitive architechture related papers be alway included?**
-  - Many such papers don't directly mention AGI or HLAI, but are still related in a way...
+  - Many such papers don't always directly mention AGI or HLAI, but are still related in a way...
 E.g. Micropsi, and especially OpenCog.

 ###### Terms mentioned often, possible keywords
 - Symbolic/subsymbolic